KensCode/TrainMotor/README.md

 This code is released to the public domain.

 At present this library, while working, is still under development and includes a number of status *println* commands for use with the serial monitor.
-To disable these, comment out the TM_STATUS *#define* in *TrainMotor.h*.
+These are disabled by default.
+To enable these, uncomment the TM_STATUS *#define* in *TrainMotor.h*.

 **
 ```